Eighteen Digital Hash Marks

 April 10, 2012

 My boys are still out.
-Baby’s nose is clogged and he’s breathing deep.
+Baby's nose is clogged, and he is breathing deeply.
 His body is turned into my chest.
 Both of his arms are raised up high to his chest.
 His arms are sandwiched in between his body and my body.
-His tiny little arms remind me of a Tyrannosaurs Rex because of how they are positioned.
+His tiny little arms remind me of a Tyrannosaurs Rex because of their position.

 "Okay, there are 16 hash marks that make up the digital time of 7:08."

-"10 digital hash marks", that are needed to form those numbers in the digital clock.
+"10 digital hash marks" are needed to form those numbers in the digital clock.

 Do I cover his legs?
 I suppose there is time since he doesn't have to be at school until 7:50.